Bucknell-Biol364/Project_1_Group_1_2024/Working Folder/Version 3 - Final/Project-1-Group-1-Tutorial---v3.md

 ![](Project-1-Group-1-Tutorial---v3_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-The above code first loads GGally which is an eXtension of ggplot2, a preferred package for creating graphs.
+The above code first loads GGally which is an extension of ggplot2, a preferred package for creating graphs.
 The ggpairs plot provides as a scatterplot matric that gives us a great initial summary visualization.
 We’re missing some of our variables such as elevation and soil type for the sake of visual clarity but this allows us a quick glance into some of the relationships that might exist within the data set.

+The example hypothesis will be ’soil type has a significant affect on the length of *I. setosa* petals.

+**Your Turn:**

+- Look at the summarized data as well as the pairplot and formulate a question or hypothesis you want to test.

 ## The T.Test